mtn/ostep-notes/sources/memory_virtualization.md

 ### TLB Basic Algorithm

 This is normal caching: hardware checks the TLB for the address translation, and if it's there we have a _TLB hit_.
 Otherwise, we have a _miss_, load it into the _TLB_, and return the value.
-Based on _spatial and temporal locality_ (re-references nearby in space and time), under normal usage with caching our _TLB_ hit rate can be substantially improved.o
+Based on _spatial and temporal locality_ (re-references nearby in space and time), under normal usage with caching our _TLB_ hit rate can be substantially improved.

 ### Handling TLB misses